SKA-Robotics/rover-soft/src/manip_control/README.md

     - `~control_modes/mode/interpolation_rate`
         - Type: `float`
+        - Unit: `Hz`

-        Time step of the motion interpolation.
+        Rate of the motion interpolation.
 Directly affects the rate of commands sent to the joint controllers.

     - `~control_modes/mode/velocity_weighing`
         - Type: `list` of `float`